-We'll be cooking this steak the old-fashioned way: direct, on one of our Cast Iron Searing Grids.
-That way, you'll end up with mouth watering, restaurant quality grill marks and a consistent cook.
-The EGG excels over any other barbecue at high temps as you can control it so well.
+We’ll be cooking this steak the old-fashioned way: direct, on one of our Cast Iron Searing Grids.
+That way, you’ll end up with mouth-watering, restaurant-quality grill marks and a consistent cook.
+The EGG excels over any other barbecue at high temperatures, as you can control it so well.
 Just make sure to cook with the lid shut for impeccable results.
 Mastered this recipe?
 You can use this cooking method for pork chops, lamb cutlets or most other cuts of beef too.

 Remove your steak from the fridge and let it come to room temperature.
 Pat dry with a kitchen towel.

-Don't remove any excess fat from the steak.
-Fat carries flavour into the meat whilst cooking.
+Don’t remove any excess fat from the steak.
+Fat carries flavour into the meat while cooking.
 You can always remove it afterwards.